supercollider/supercollider/README_WINDOWS.md

   You cannot use the Help browser in Qt-less SC.
 An option is, to render Help with sclang (`SCDoc.renderAll`) and run it in a browser.
-There is also the option to build or pre-render the entire documentation during build time to a subfolder "RenderedHelp" in the build folder.
+There is also the option to build, or pre-render the entire documentation during build time to a subfolder "RenderedHelp" in the build folder.
 This is enabled by setting "SC_DOC_RENDER" to on: